sisl/Contrail/docs/source/tutorial.rst

 Generation
 ======================

-In order to generate new encounters, you must have either uploaded a waypoint file or used create mode to create a nominal encounter with at least two aircrafts.
+In order to generate new encounters, you must have either uploaded a waypoint file or used Create Mode to create a nominal encounter with at least two aircrafts.

-To generate an encounter set, click the "Generate Encounter Set" button located in the top-left corner.
+Steps to Generate an Encounter Set:
+#.
+Click the **Generate Encounter Set**.
 This will trigger a popup window.
-You will get the option to either load in a predefined model or input the necessary values for a new generation model.
-You must have previously created and saved a generation model in order to load in a predefined model, so let's discuss how to create and save a new generation model first.
+#.
+Either load in a predefined model or input the necessary values for a new generation model.

+How to Create a New Generation Model:
-To create a new generation model, you must first select a nominal encounter.
-Next, select which AC IDs you would like to generate from (if you only select one AC ID, then the generated data will not be of encounters but rather single aircraft trajectories).
+#.
+Select a nominal encounter.
+#.
+Select which AC IDs you would like to generate from (if you only select one AC ID, then the generated data will not be of encounters but rather single aircraft trajectories).

-Next, you will select which generation protocol you would like to use.
-Currently, the tool defines diagonal covariance and exponential kernal covariance models.
+#.
+Select which generation protocol you would like to use.

+  * Currently, the tool defines diagonal covariance and exponential kernal covariance models.
 The waypoints of the trajectories in this selected nominal encounter will serve as the mean values for these multivariate probability distributions during generation.

-Lastly, indicate how many encounters you would like to generate using the model you just defined, and click "Generate."
+#.
+Indicate how many encounters you would like to generate using the model you just defined.
+#.
+Click **Generate**.

 You will be redirected back to the home page where you will see a spinner; the spinner will continue to spin until the generation process has been completed.
-Once the spinner disappears, you can click on the ENC ID dropdown menu to confirm the generation process worked correctly.
+Once the spinner disappears, you can click on the **Encounter ID** dropdown menu to confirm the generation process worked correctly.
 If you see that the number of encounters avaliable in the dropdown menu equals the number of encounters you hoped to generate, then the process was successful.

-Visualize your newly generated data using the same technique described in the above section.
+Visualize your newly generated data using the same technique described in the Visualization section above.

+!HISTOGRAMS!
 Additionally, after generating a new encounter set, click on the "Statistics" tab.
 This will display the 2d-histograms with xEast vs yNorth for the generated data.